formabble/releases/docs/docs/shards/shards/ML/Model.md

 </div>

-A model is a collection of parameters and biases.
+This shard allows you to load a machine learning model and specify its format and configuration.

 --8<-- "includes/license.md"